Keon-T/ticket-lifecycle/README.md

 </p>
 <p>
 Creating a ticket as an end user opening new ticket as karen with help topic reporting business critical outage/report problem</p>
+login osticket virtual machine on and running copy IP address to use for remote desktop login open two tabs for OS and login as admin user previously created and go to admin panel - agents - departments - maintenance department save all changes and open new ticket as end user karen business critical report problem
 <br />

 <p>